 There are two wineries in Bear River open to visit, but the standout for uniqueness and beauty is most certainly Bear River Vineyards.
 It all starts with the 1883 barn that hosts both the airy tasting room (those high ceilings!) and wine production and bottling facility.
 This four and a half storey building is set into a slope, something that perfectly lends itself to gravity fed winemaking.
 A tour is an absolute must alongside a tasting to really take in the beauty of this cleverly renovated building.
 Contact Bear River Vineyards in advance for tour availability.

 It’s not just the interior of this Nova Scotia winery that is so impressive.
 A stroll around the side of the barn reveals picture-perfect views of the lush surrounding valley and four acres of vines rolling down to the river.
 Take a seat and soak up the scenery, perhaps with a bottle purchased at the winery.
 There’s quite a range to choose from, including a fresh yet dry Riesling and surprisingly rich (and slightly peppery) Baco-Fach.
 If you really can’t tear yourself away, stay for the night!
 Bear River has a cosy guest suite (with the comfiest bed!) overlooking the vineyard, one of the very few winery accommodations in Nova Scotia.

 Summer opening hours: Daily, 11am-6pm

 Big thanks go to the Magic Winery Bus, Bear River Vineyards and Tourism Nova Scotia for their help with researching wine touring in Nova Scotia

-Save or PIN this article for later with the above image!
+Save or PIN this article for later with one of the above images!